 Mari Stackpoole graduated from the MGH Institute of Health Professions with a Master of Science in Nursing IN 2009.
 Mari specialties include the biopsychosocial model of treatment for addiction, primary care and mental health diagnosis.
 Current active licenses include ANCC Adult and Geriatric NP, BLS/AED/CPR Health Care Provider, American Academy of Health Care Providers- Certified Addictions Specialist (CAS), Licensed Alcohol and Drug Counselor Level 1 ( LADC-1) , Certified Addictions Registered Nurse Advanced Practice (CARN-AP), Masters Addiction Counselor (MAC).
 Mari is a current member of the Honor Society of Nursing - Sigma Theta Tau International.

-Debbie Johnston has been working in outpatient psychiatric billing for the last 25+ years.
+Debbie Johnston has been working in outpatient psychiatric administration for the last 25+ years.
 Debbie is excited to be a part of the Framingham Psychiatric Care team as they begin this new journey together.
 She enjoys spending time with her friends and family, especially her two grandchildren and her silly rescue dog Sam.